How to Lay Sod - Soil Preparation

 Till the soil using a shovel or rototiller

 It is important to loosen the soil before planting new sod because it reduces compaction and makes it easier for the roots to grow into the soil.
 Also, the loose soil will hold moisture better, reducing the amount you have to water.
+You don't have to rototill before laying sod but, we strongly recommend it.

 - Dig down as deep as possible (3-4 inches is recommended)